igorbrigadir/awesome-twitter-algo/README.md

 # Contributing

 We're happy to take changes that add and contextualize Twitter's recommendations algorithm as it's been released over the past week.
 To contribute, please submit a PR with good formatting and grammar and lots of links to references where relevant.
+We're especially happy for feedback from tweeps or former tweeps who can tell us where we got it wrong.

  # High-level Context
 An important high-level concept discussed in the Spaces releasing this code was in-network and out-of-network.
 In-network tweets are those from people you follow, out-of-network is everyone else.
 A blend of 50%/50% are offered in the daily ~1500 tweets run through rankers.